Aperocky/replbuilder/README.md

 Each command can also accommodate optional custom exception handler, allowing for the same exception handler to be passed into multiple different commands.

+See project [hnterminal](https://github.com/Aperocky/hnterminal), browse HN in your terminal.

 ## Example

 see [example calculator repl](example_calculator_repl.py) for example implementation.
 The gist can be concluded in a few lines: